prometheus/statsd_exporter/README.md

     test.web-server.foo.bar
      => test_web_server_foo_bar{}

+Each mapping in the configuration file must define a `name` for the metric.

 If the default metric help text is insufficient for your needs you may use the YAML configuration to specify a custom help text for each mapping: